Bronia Sawyer - Book Art

 Bronia's jar art springs from her love, and study of, photography.
 The jars serve as 3D photographs, similar to the memories she has of a pond she built in her parents' garden as a child.
 Bronia would sit at its edge, imagining all that was below the surface as a silent, new world.

-Follow Bronia on Facebook, Flickr, and Twitter.
+Follow Bronia on Facebook and Flickr.

 Admittedly, book art is pretty rampant nowadays, from intricate carvings to convoluted folding.
 I've been drawn to the pictures one sees online as much as the next person, but Bronia's explanation of why she creates with old books is what especially captured my attention.